Software verification and validation: History

 ISVV derives from the application of IV&V (Independent Verification and Validation) to the software.
 Early ISVV application (as known today) dates back to the early 1970s when the U.S. Army sponsored the first significant program related to IV&V for the Safeguard Anti-Ballistic Missile System.
 Another example is NASA's IV&V Program, which was established in 1993.

 By the end of the 1970s IV&V was rapidly becoming popular.
 The constant increase in complexity, size and importance of the software led to an increasing demand on IV&V applied to software.

 Meanwhile, IV&V (and ISVV for software systems) consolidated and is now widely used by organizations such as the DoD, FAA, NASA and ESA.
 IV&V is mentioned in DO-178B, ISO/IEC 12207 and formalized in IEEE 1012.

 At ESA

-Initially in 2004-2005, a European consortium led by the European Space Agency, and composed by DNV, Critical Software SA, Terma and CODA SciSys plc created the first version of a guide devoted to ISVV, called "ESA Guide for Independent Verification and Validation" with support from other organizations.
+Initially in 2004-2005, a European consortium led by the European Space Agency, and composed of DNV, Critical Software SA, Terma and CODA SciSys plc created the first version of a guide devoted to ISVV, called "ESA Guide for Independent Verification and Validation" with support from other organizations.
 This guide covers the methodologies applicable to all the software engineering phases in what concerns ISVV.

 In 2008 the European Space Agency released a second version, having received inputs from many different European Space ISVV stakeholders.

 Methodology

-ISVV is usually composed by five principal phases, these phases can be executed sequentially or as results of a tailoring process.
+ISVV is usually composed of five principal phases, these phases can be executed sequentially or as results of a tailoring process.